-- 1. Roll the trackball to choose the ALARM1 or ALARM2 box, whichever alarm you wish to deactivate. - Push the left button until the alarm status in the ALARM box disappears.
-In the IMO-type radar deactivation of the target alarm zone 1 deactivates target alarm zone 2.
-Target alarm zones 1 and 2 work independent on the Non-IMO radar.
+- 1. Roll the trackball to choose the ALARM1 or ALARM2 box, whichever alarm you wish to deactivate. - 2.
+Push the left button until the alarm status in the ALARM box disappears.
+In this radar deactivation of the target alarm zone 1 deactivates target alarm zone 2.